devarshi7/Capstone/README.md

 #### Organization of code

-* Cap_package : Helper functions to -
+* Cap_package : Helper functions to
-    *request user playlists and tracks using spotipy library *requesting audio analysis and audio features of tracks using spotipy *extracting and filtering pandas dataframes converted from json objects *saving dataset locally
+  * request user playlists and tracks using spotipy library
+  * requesting audio analysis and audio features of tracks using spotipy
+  * extracting and filtering pandas dataframes converted from json objects
+  * saving dataset locally

-* Collect and Data Wrangling : Jupyter notebooks for - *Requesting and saving audio analysis and audio features of the dataset *EDA
+* Collect and Data Wrangling : Jupyter notebooks for
+  * Requesting and saving audio analysis and audio features of the dataset
+  * EDA

 * Model : Jupyter notebooks for modeling